 Expressions are add-only

 The automatic serialization has a caveat: the serializer has some rules to maintain compatibility with existing Dark programs.
-You can add new expression types it, but you can't change existing ones.
+You can add new expression types to it, but you can't change existing ones.
 This means that if you want to change a language feature to make it more powerful, you need to instead add a new version of it, rather than editing the current version.

 We do have the ability to remove old formats, but it is a little challenging to coordinate.
 Whenever we do this, it is always after the new replacement feature is live and stable, and then we go in and remove the old one.

 These rules apply to anything using the serializers, which currently includes

 The editor is where the developer actually creates code.

 The "fluid" editor is the subpart of the client where users type code.
 It handles keypresses and the AST transformations that they cause.